Common Satin Grass

 Cultivation: The preference is light shade to full sun, moist to mesic conditions, and a fertile loamy soil, although other kinds of soil are tolerated.
 Sometimes this grass can spread to places where it isn't wanted, but there are more aggressive grass species than this.
 It is rather slow to develop and doesn't become conspicuous until later in the year.

-Range & Habitat: Common Satin Grass is common in most areas of Illinois, although its distribution is more spotty in some central and south central areas of the state.
-Habitats include openings in moist woodlands, bluffs and the base of wooded slopes, moist depressions of cliffs, prairie swales, low areas along rivers and ponds, drainage ditches, fence rows, fields, edges of back alleys, and areas along railroads and roadsides.
+Range & Habitat: Common Satin Grass is common in most areas of Illinois, although its distribution is more spotty in some central and south central areas of the state (see Distribution Map).
+This grass is native.
+Habitats include openings in moist woodlands, woodland borders, bottoms of bluffs, bases of wooded slopes, moist depressions of cliffs, prairie swales, disturbed areas of black soil prairies, low areas along ponds, river banks, drainage ditches, fence rows, edges of fields, edges of back alleys in cities, areas along railroads, and roadsides.
 This grass is typically found in disturbed areas that are partially shaded.
 It has low fidelity to any particular habitat.

-Photographic Location: A low moist area along a drainage ditch in Savoy, Illinois.
+Photographic Location: A low moist area along a drainage ditch in Savoy, Illinois, and edge of a field near the Loda Cemetery Prairie in east-central Illinois.

-Comments: This grass is often encountered in areas that are overgrown and weedy, although few people recognize it.
+Comments: This grass is often encountered in areas that are damp, overgrown, and weedy, although few people recognize it.
 Only the inflorescence has a satiny appearance, and that lasts only a short period of time.
-Common Satin Grass was once regarded as another variety of Muhlenbergia neomexicana (Leafy Satin Grass), although they are now considered separate species.
+Common Satin Grass (Muhlenbergia frondosa) was once regarded as another variety of Leafy Satin Grass (Muhlenbergia neomexicana), although they are now considered separate species.
 Because Common Satin Grass and Leafy Satin Grass are very similar in appearance, they are difficult to distinguish.
-However, the culms of Common Satin Grass are glabrous and smooth-textured, while the culms of Leafy Satin Grass are more rough and sometimes covered with short fine hairs.
-Leafy Satin Grass tends to be more erect and less branched than Common Satin Grass, but such distinctions aren't always reliable.
-Many other Muhlenbergia spp.
-(Satin Grasses) have panicles of spikelets that are even more narrow (up to ¼" across) than those of Common Satin Grass and Leafy Satin Grass.
-Another species, Muhlenbergia racemosa (Wild Timothy), has panicles that are just as broad (up to ¾" across), but its glumes are much longer (4-8 mm.).
-There is a rare form of Common Satin Grass, f. commutata, that has awned lemmas.
+However, the culms of Common Satin Grass are glabrous and smooth-textured, while the culms of Leafy Satin Grass are finely short-pubescent, especially underneath the nodes.
+The ligules of Common Satin Grass are usually longer (1-1.5 mm. in length) than those of Leafy Satin Grass (0.5-1 mm. in length).
+Leafy Satin Grass tends to be more erect and less branched than Common Satin Grass, but this distinction isn't always reliable.
+Many other satin grasses (Muhlenbergia spp.) have panicles that are even more narrow (up to ¼" across) than those of Common Satin Grass and Leafy Satin Grass, and some species have awns on their spikelets that exceed 2 mm. in length.
+Another species, Muhlenbergia racemosa (Marsh Muhly), has panicles that are just as broad (up to ¾" across), but it has longer glumes (4-8 mm. in length).